lshpaner/eda_toolkit/source/usage_guide.rst

 are divided into `10 bins` (``bins=10``), offering a clear view of the distribution of each variable.

-The ``plot_type="hist"`` parameter indicates that only histograms will be generated for each variable.
 Additionally, the font sizes for the axis labels and tick labels are set to `16 points` (``label_fontsize=16``) and `14 points` (``tick_fontsize=14``), respectively, ensuring that all text within the plots is legible and well-formatted.